exasol/spark-connector/doc/user_guide/user_guide.md

 ## Using as Dependency

-We release the Spark Exasol Connector the Maven Central Repository.
-With that, you could include it as dependency to your Spark applications.
+We publish the Spark Exasol Connector to the Maven Central Repository.
+With that, you could include it as a dependency in your Spark applications.

 Here we show `Maven` dependency as an example, but you can find other ways of using the artifact on the [Maven Central Release](https://mvnrepository.com/artifact/com.exasol/spark-connector) page.